 - ¼ teaspoon pepper

-- 1 (16 ounce) bag frozen mixed vegetables
+- 16 ounces frozen mixed vegetables (1 bag)

 - Preheat oven to 450 degrees.

 - Mix in the vegetables, chicken soup, and milk, and cook until heated through.16 ounces frozen mixed vegetables, 10.75 ounces condensed cream of chicken soup, ¼ cup milk

 - Spray a 1.5 quart casserole dish with cooking spray, and place the first pie crust along the bottom and up the sides.2 refrigerated pie crusts

-- Stir ½ cup cheddar cheese into the chicken/vegetable mix, and then pour into the casserole dish.1 cup shredded cheddar cheese, divided
+- Stir ½ cup shredded cheddar into the chicken/vegetable mix, and then pour into the casserole dish.1 cup shredded cheddar cheese, divided

 - Cut a slit in the middle of the crust, and place in the oven.